 - Reddening of the skin that covers it may develop.

-- Sensation of general malaise with fever (high temperature).
+- The sensation of general malaise with fever (high temperature).

-- If osteomyelitis develops after a fracture of a bone, then symptoms include increased redness, swelling and pain around the fracture site.
+- If Osteomyelitis produces after a fracture of a bone, symptoms include increased redness, swelling, and pain around the fracture site.
 Pus can come out of the skin wound more than a fracture.

-If you have the typical symptoms that come from an infection of a leg bone, then the diagnosis can be quite clear.
+If you have the typical symptoms that come from an infection of a leg bone, then the diagnosis can be pretty straightforward.

-However, pain from deeper bones such as the spine or pelvis can be due to a number of causes.
-A magnetic resonance of the cord will help confirm the diagnosis.
-(A simple x-ray is not as useful in the early stages of osteomyelitis ).
+However, pain from deeper bones such as the spine or pelvis can be due to several causes.
+Magnetic resonance of the cord will help confirm the diagnosis.
+(A simple x-ray is not as valuable for the early stages of Osteomyelitis).

 The blood usually contains some bacteria from the bone infection.
-Blood samples are sent to the laboratory to identify what type of bacteria is causing the infection.
-This is important, as it will help you decide what is the best treatment.
+Blood samples are sent to the laboratory to identify what bacteria are causing the infection.
+This is important, as it will help you decide the best treatment.
 (Since some bacteria are resistant to some antibiotics).

-If the blood tests show no bacteria, then a small sample (biopsy) of the affected bone is needed to be sent to the laboratory.
+If the blood tests show no bacteria, then a small sample (biopsy) of the affected bone must be sent to the laboratory.

-If the infection of the bone is through the skin and pus is present, an aspiration will be performed in order to analyze it to identify the type of bacteria.
+If the infection of the bone is through the skin and pus is present, aspiration will be performed to analyze it to identify the type of bacteria.

-Symptoms can be resolved fairly quickly after you start taking an antibiotic.
-You may have to take the medication for 4 to 6 weeks, but if you have a serious infection, the course may last up to twelve weeks.
-This is in order to make sure that the infection has not passed to other bones.
+Symptoms can be resolved relatively quickly after you start taking an antibiotic.
+You may have to take the medication for 4 to 6 weeks, but if you have a severe infection, the course may last up to twelve weeks.
+This is to ensure that the disease has not passed to other bones.